 Smart contract technology contains the potential to replace traditional bonds and provide investors with Smart Bonds.
 Also known as bond contracts, they use blockchain smart contracts to automate bond registry services and enable instant settlements.

-Blockchain facilitates reduced cost of trading by providing a new medium to exchange digital value or assets without any third-party dependence.
+Blockchain facilitates the reduced cost of trading by providing a new medium to exchange digital value or assets without any third-party dependence.
 Traditionally, stock exchange processes are similar to cross-border payments, slow, complex, and costly.
 Blockchain smart contract applications enable automatic triggering of buying and selling actions on behalf of stakeholders without any intermediary requirements.
 Existing trading processes involve documents, copies, and databases that require navigating through the bureaucracy and reconciling.
 Blockchain aims to eliminate all of these existing trade finance challenges.

 How will the financial services industry look like with blockchain-powered operations and processes?